neelarya19/Scene-Change-Detection/README.md

 harder to handle autonomously a device that generally includes complex calculations and algorithms.

-A video scene detection algorithm is designed to detect a variety of different scenes within a video.
+A video scene detection model is created to detect a variety of different scenes within a video.
 There is a very simple definition for a scene: It is a series of logically and chronologically related shots taken in a specific order to depict an over-arching concept or story.
 The identification of video scenes, in many video analysis applications, is a crucial pre-processing